 Unshakeable is Robbins’ step-by-step guide that will give you all of the tools you need to race toward financial freedom at record speed.
 His tips are reader-applicable, independent of your salary and your stage in life.
 He uses insights from the greatest financial minds and leans on wisdom from Peter Mallouk, a well-renowned financial advisor.

 Carl Richards is a financial planner that grew tired of seeing people make the same financial mistakes.
-Through his research and experience, Richards identified “the behaviour gap,” which is the chasm between what we ought to do and what we actually do.
+Through his research and experience, Richards identifies “the behaviour gap”.
+This is the chasm between what we ought to do and what we actually do.
 Painting a clear picture of this gap, readers begin to understand how they can make the jump to the other side.
 And in doing so, simplify their lives and stop losing hard-earned money.

 Based on over 25 years of interviews with some of the world’s most profound millionaires, Siebold shares their secrets, habits, and thoughts regarding money.
-Siebold’s writing style is clear and to the point, making it easy to understand and absorb his concepts—and apply them to your own life.
+Siebold’s writing style is clear and to the point.
+This makes it easy to understand and absorb his concepts—and apply them to your own life.